 The Ivory trade may seem like an age-old issue to be concerned about, but this unfortunate and barbaric practice continues to mutilate and kill thousands of elephants every year.
 In fact, poachers kill an elephant every 15 minutes for their Ivory – a statistic that should anger any animal lover.

 While progress was recently made by a vote to prevent the re-opening of the Ivory trade, big steps to protect elephants also failed.
 If your desire is to get involved to help save elephants and end the ivory trade, Africa Geographic published a list of elephant-related charities that need your support.
+Hopefully, we’ll be able to collectively put an end to this crisis, but for those who are worried that elephants may one day become extinct, you can make sure you see them in their natural habitat before this happens by taking part in tanzania safaris, a region famous for its wild animals.

 Just like the Ivory trade, poaching is a huge problem – especially in Africa and Asia.
 Along with countless elephants, more than 6,000 rhinos and a huge percentage of Indian Tigers have been killed over the last half decade.
 Although the West doesn’t really have a market for the products that poachers covet like Rhino horns, we can do something to help stop the devastating poaching process.
 Save the Rhino and Save Tigers Now are just two of many charities working to stop this barbaric institution.